CDL: A fast and flexible library for the study of permutation sets with structural restrictions: Illustrative Examples

 \subsection{Condorcet domains}

 In the code snippet below, the import statement at the first line loads all the classes and functions in CDL into the program.
-We then define the alternating scheme as a function that takes input as a triple and returns the rule assigned to it under the scheme.
-To work with 8 alternative domains, we initialized the \texttt{CondorcetDomain} object with the \texttt{n} parameter set to 8.
+Following this, we define the alternating scheme as a function that takes input as a triple and returns the rule assigned to it.
+To work with 8 alternative domains, the \texttt{CondorcetDomain} object is initialised with the \texttt{n} parameter set to 8.
 The \texttt{init\_trs\_by\_scheme} function taking the \texttt{alternating\_scheme} function as the parameter creates a \texttt{TRS} object that stores a list of triple whose rule is assigned as per the alternating scheme.